-In the citadel we find the Torre del Mig, the most significant of access to the site.
-Dating from the eleventh century, the Torre del Mig has a remarkable architectural quality with double horseshoe arches and alfiz.
-Also in the kasbah is the Portal de la Vila, the most important income, made up of horseshoe pointed arches and key game.
+In the citadel we find the Mig tower (Torre del Medio), the most significant of the entrances to the enclosure.
+Dating from the XNUMXth century, the Mig tower It has a remarkable architectural quality with double horseshoe arches and alfiz.
+Also in the citadel is the Portal de la Vila, the most important entrance, formed by pointed horseshoe arches and a split key.

-From the sixteenth century, the Barbary piracy forces to improve the fortification enclosures Vila and the Castell to meet them, leaving an important mark of Renaissance military architecture bastioned building.
+From the XNUMXth century, the continuous harassment of the Berber pirates forced to improve the fortification of the precincts of the Vila and Castell with the construction of bastions (to resist enemy attacks), leaving an important mark of Renaissance military architecture.

-Wars are evident in the state of the castle.
-While the War of Succession devastates the Vila and much of the fortress, the assault during the French invasion (1812) deteriorates the southern front of both enclosures.
+In successive centuries, wars leave their mark on the castle of Dénia: the War of Succession devastates the Vila and a good part of the fortress, and the assault during the French invasion (1812) damaged the southern front of the two enclosures.

-The building of the Palau del Governador was restored to the early 80, time when Galliner Tower and Red Tower was enabled.
-In these years several bastioned constructions and wall paintings were consolidated.
+The building of the Palau del Governador It was restored at the beginning of the 80s, at which time the Galliner Tower and the Red tower.
+Also in these years various bastioned constructions and wall canvases were consolidated.

-Tunnel creation Dénia Castle dates back to the years of Civil War in Spain.
-1937 1938 between this step and was created to protect civilians in the bombing of aviation La Pava.
-After the war, it remained open thus linking two parts of the city.
+The creation of the Dénia Castle tunnel dates back to the years of the Civil War in Spain, as a bomb shelter.
+It was created between 1937 and 1938 to protect the civilian population from the bombardments of the La Pava aviation.
+Once the war was over, it remained open, thus linking two parts of the city.

 Activities and events